 All The Things

 Over the years I’ve developed a pretty systematic way of doing things that helps me get a lot of shit done.
-To give you a taste, I’m working on my second novel (3-4 hours a day), I manage A Very Important Meeting, I write this blog (almost daily), keep my freelance clients happy, run the 6-Week Mindful Writers Challenge, publish my newsletter (which I just this week moved to Substack – check it out and subscribe here), post meditations for writers on Insight Timer and do my best to keep everyone I know up to date via social media (mostly via Twitter and Instagram if you’re curious).
+To give you a taste, I’m working on my second novel (3-4 hours a day), I manage A Very Important Meeting, I write this blog (almost daily), keep my freelance clients happy, run the Sit Write Here coaching program, publish my newsletter (check it out and subscribe here) which includes twice weekly guided meditations for paid subscribers and do my best to keep everyone I know up to date via social media (mostly via Twitter and Instagram if you’re curious).
 Oh yeah, and I also have two kids, so at 2:30 every day, I close my laptop to drive the mom taxi for a few hours then make dinner.

 When I list it all out like that it actually looks like a lot.
 It is a lot.
 And I decided a long time ago that I wasn’t interested in working through the night.
 So how do I stay focused and make time for it all?
 Hang onto your hats, dis about to get nerdy.

 Part 1: File Everything

 The bedrock of my whole system is my two-part filing protocol (you were warned!) which I put into place years ago after reading David Allen’s book Getting Things Done.
 Here’s what it looks like: